 Now, hours later, here in the stillness of the shadowy church and along the tendrils of Love snaking from heart to heart through the Body, the Spirit continues His work.

-Natalie’s phone rings, and she accepts an invitation to go with a few girls to the soup kitchen tomorrow night.
+Natalie’s phone rings, and she accepts an invitation to volunteer with a few girls at the soup kitchen tomorrow night.
 The Women’s Sunday School teacher takes out her best stationary and pens a welcoming and encouraging note to the Baileys.
 The aroma of baking fills more than one kitchen and text messages fly as His daughters finalize plans for a single ladies’ tea, making sure to include the newly single Mrs. Granger on the invitation list.
 Intercessory prayers pour through Him to the Father in the name of the Son.

 The Church is stronger today than yesterday, and will be stronger still tomorrow, as the Spirit prepares them for the return of the Son.

 We'd love you to join us for Friday Fiction!

 Our host today is

 Click on over and add your own link, or just read some fiction by the best Christian writers I know.